masonpimentel/my-ip/README.md

 ## My IP Address

-This application will send your server's current external IP address to an email address using 3 services (for redundancy): `ip4only.me`, `myip.com`, `ipify.org`.
+This application will send your server's current external IP address to an email address using 3 services (for redundancy) `ip4only.me`, `myip.com`, `ipify.org`.

 The purpose of this is to serve as an alternative to DDNS clients.